ERP Explained: What is ERP and How Does It Work?

 - Installed – After a generic or pre-configured package has been designed for the requirements of a particular organization, the ERP software then becomes ready for operational installation.

-To further illustrate the business impact of ERP systems:
+To further illustrate the benefits and business impact of ERP systems:

 - An ERP system helps mitigate regulatory risks as it integrates compliance information of all business functions